jacnobbe/AI_Asg2/README.md

 # AI_Asg2

-1. Pregame werk
+1. Pregame Werk
     * Program accepts game board and other relavant information (specify)
     * Calculate board positions / possible move directions for each peg
-    * Calculate all possible moves for all pegs (71)
+    * Calculate all possible moves for all pegs (71).
 2. Search(es)
     * Searching through all possible moves calculated in 1.
 3. Output Results